-There are a couple of related certificate programs in nearby community colleges in the state of Maryland.
+While the anticipated need for employees in Maryland is in the thousands, the associate degree programs in the table below provide hundreds of graduates each year.
 Given the high demand for skilled workers in this industry, there in not a concern about program duplication.